 High School Courses for College Credit

-The Dual Enrollment Program at Mission College of Health Sciences allows students to earn college credit while in high school for select courses.
+The Dual Enrollment Program allows students to earn college credit while in high school for select courses.
 Students can take classes in many areas, including high demand career fields like nursing, as well in specialty-focus areas like Psychology, Statistics, and Research.

 High school students take these classes for several reasons.
-First, we are very affordable (no tuition, only pay for competency testing and travel expenses for your practicums.
+First, we are affordable (no tuition, fees, or books.
+You only pay for competency testing and travel expenses for your practicums.

 We also offer the option to attend courses in-person or online thus making course completion convenient.
 By successfully passing the course, students can earn credit toward their college degrees, saving time and money.
 Similarly, credits allow students to skip introductory classes once they start college, and these courses help high schoolers gain admission to competitive colleges.

 The course names and descriptions can be found below.
 Taking dual enrollment classes show colleges that an applicant can complete college-level work!

-A certificate in Healthcare Missions prepares the individual to serve and/or lead a mission initiative to support care for patients in underdeveloped and developing regions of the world (at home and abroad) usually through coordination and collaboration with religious groups or churches, non-profit organizations and humanitarian groups.
+A Missions certificate prepares the individual to serve and/or lead a mission initiative to support care for citizens in underdeveloped and developing regions of the world (at home and abroad) usually through coordination and collaboration with religious groups or churches, non-profit organizations and humanitarian groups.

-Healthcare missionaries provide much needed basic healthcare in areas of the world that may not have access to medical technology or necessary resources such as antibiotics, vaccines or even clean drinking water.
-In addition to providing healthcare services, healthcare missionaries also provide spiritual care and encouragement for their patients.
+Missionaries provide much needed basic services and support in areas of the world that may not have access to education or necessary resources.
+In addition to providing services our missionaries also provide spiritual care and encouragement for others in great need.

 General Education Courses